Thomas, Earl of Mar: Life

 Earl Thomas was in both England and France frequently in his life, as John Mackintosh has laid out in his book Historic Earls and Earldoms of Scotland:

 In March, 1359, he had a passport through England for himself and thirty persons in his retinue, and three merchants; while in August, 1359, he had a safe conduct for himself and one hundred horsemen in his train.
 The same year, in October, he had a passport to France with twenty-four horsemen.
 In November, 1362, he had a safe conduct to the shrine of St. Thomas a Becket at Canterbury for himself and twelve horsemen.
 He had passports for himself and twelve horsemen in February, 1363, in March the same year, and in February, 1365.
 In July, 1365, he had a licence to send eight horsemen to Newcastle-on-Tyne with one hundred and twenty oxen, which he had sold to merchants in that city.
 In October, 1368, he had a passport for himself and twelve gentlemen on their way through England in pilgrimage to St. [John of] Amiens, in France.

 In 1363, he fell out of favor with David II, perhaps due to David's resentment of Thomas's alliance with the English or perhaps because of the extortions Thomas was alleged to have committed on his people.
 For whatever reason, David besieged and took his Castle of Kildrummy.
 However, in 1368, upon payment of a composition, Thomas received it back and was restored to the king's good favor.

 Marriages

 Thomas married twice.
-His first wife was Margaret Graham of Menteith, whom he divorced because she bore him no children, or, as one old chronicler put it, “at the instigation of the Devil.”
+His first wife was Margaret Graham of Menteith, whom he divorced because they had no children or, as one old chronicler put it, “at the instigation of the Devil.”
 His second wife was Margaret Stewart, Countess of Angus, but this marriage produced no children either.